-- The amount you contribute, if any, toward your group's premium. - Drugs you buy outside the United States and its territories. - Drugs that are not covered by our plan. - Drugs you get at an out-of-network pharmacy that do not meet the plan's requirements for out-of-network coverage. - Prescription drugs covered by Part A or Part B. - Payments you make toward drugs under our additional prescription drug coverage but not normally covered in a Medicare prescription drug plan. - Payments you make toward prescription drugs not normally covered in a Medicare prescription drug plan. - Payments for your drugs that are made by group health plans including employer health plans. - Payments for your drugs that are made by certain insurance plans and government-funded health programs such as TRICARE and the Veterans Affairs. - Payments for your drugs made by a third-party with a legal obligation to pay for prescription costs (for example, Workers' Compensation).
+- The amount you contribute, if any, toward your group's premium. - Drugs you buy outside the United States and its territories. - Drugs that are not covered by our plan. - Drugs you get at an out-of-network pharmacy that do not meet the plan's requirements for out-of-network coverage. - Prescription drugs covered by Part A or Part B. - Payments you make toward drugs under our additional prescription drug coverage but not normally covered in a Medicare prescription drug plan. - Payments you make toward prescription drugs not normally covered in a Medicare prescription drug plan. - Payments for your drugs that are made by the Veterans Health Administration (VA). - Payments for your drugs made by a third-party with a legal obligation to pay for prescription costs (for example, Workers' Compensation). - Payments made by drug manufacturers under the Manufacturer Discount Program.